-

 Injured in a Bicycle Accident Caused by Negligence?

 If a negligent driver knocked you off your bike in Queens, you’re suddenly juggling medical bills, time off work, and insurance calls—on top of trying to heal.
 The Law Office of Seni Popat, P.C. helps injured cyclists hold careless drivers accountable and pursue the full compensation the law allows.
 Our Queens bicycle accident attorney knows the local streets, the traffic patterns, and how New York insurance works for people on bikes.
-We’ll investigate, protect your rights, and fight for the best possible outcome—so you can focus on recovery.
+With more than 15 years of experience, we’ll investigate, protect your rights, and fight for the best possible outcome—so you can focus on recovery.

 Call (718) 340-3385 or contact us online today to schedule a free consultation.